tmolitor-stud-tu/mod_push_appserver/README.md

 </iq>
 ```

-`node` and `secret` are the two values needed for registering push on the XMPP server afterwards,
+The two values `node` and `secret` are needed for registering push on the XMPP server afterwards,
 see [example 9 in XEP-0357, section 5][7].

 ### HTTP API